20 Examples of Physical Assets To Invest In

 My Dad spent his working years as the owner of a grain elevator.
 He bought grain from local farmers, stored it, and sold it to larger grain companies.

 He owned the buildings, equipment, and the industrial real estate it was operated on.
 They were productive assets and the physical assets he invested in for his business.
-He made an active income from this combination of physical investment assets.
+His strategy to make income from this combination of physical investment assets worked well.

 So far, we have been discussing real estate assets.
 Just remember that owning physical real estate can be a big responsibility.